 - Once you have brushed the bottom teeth, use the same method on the top teeth.

 - Do not brush the inner side of the teeth; the cat’s rough tongue will take care of plaque.

 If you are still unsure, your veterinarian or nurse will be happy to show you how it’s done.

 Brushing isn’t the only option when it comes to keeping the teeth clean; some alternatives include:

-Gel – A gel which is applied to the teeth once a day to kill bacteria.
+Gel – A gel that is applied to the teeth once a day to kill bacteria.

-Dental cat food – Hills t/d is a prescription-only diet which is made up of larger sized kibble stays together as the tooth pierces the biscuit, this helps to scrape plaque off the teeth as the cat eats.
+Dental cat food – Hills t/d is a prescription-only diet that is made up of larger sized kibble that stays together as the tooth pierces the biscuit, this helps to scrape plaque off the teeth as the cat eats.
 Non-prescription biscuits are also available.

 Chews and treats – These products work in much the same way as dental diets chews and treats work by scraping plaque off the teeth as the cat chews

 Water additives – Added to the cat’s water, these products help to remove plaque from the teeth.

 Raw chicken necks and/or steak – Raw chicken necks are a cheap alternative, and many cats love them.
 Cheap cuts of human-grade steak (such as chuck steak) can be cut into 1-inch chunks for your cat.
 The chewing action helps to remove plaque from the teeth.
 More information on feeding cats bones can be found here.
 Only ever feed raw bones.